-Res ponsibilities when a change of ownership occur Implemented on-farm a.
+Responsibilities when a change of ownership occur a.
 Notify the Provincial Coordinator of any change of ownership. b.
 Depending on the change of ownership, the Provincial Coordinator will indicate the requirements that the site must meet to maintain enrollment in the CRFPCP.